Summer 2018 Schedule

 Saturday 11:00 a.m.–5:00 p.m.

 Upon successful completion of an ECP Summer Institute course, students will receive college credit that is transferrable to other institutions—two credits in Session 1, 2, and 3; four credits in Session 4.
-SAIC's credit/no?credit grading policy prepares students for life as a creative professional where the highest value is placed on the relationship between idea and execution.
+SAIC's credit/no credit grading system that fosters self-direction and motivation and encourages risk taking and experimentation.

-Additionally, written evaluations from instructors will be mailed to students within four to six weeks of the end of their course.
+Additionally, written evaluations from instructors will be mailed to students after their course concludes.

 Like Early College Program @ SAIC on Facebook!
 As a fan you will receive ECP Summer Institute program updates, be able to view ECP Summer Institute student artwork and faculty profiles, meet other ECP Summer Institute students, and more!